Joe Wolf: Post-playing career

 Wolf served as head coach of the Idaho Stampede of the CBA and the Colorado 14ers of the NBA Development League.
 He also worked with the Milwaukee Bucks as an assistant coach to Scott Skiles.
 For the 2014–15 season, Wolf was hired by the Brooklyn Nets as an assistant to new head coach Lionel Hollins.
 In his first season with the team, Wolf and the coaching staff helped lead the Brooklyn Nets to the Eastern Conference Playoffs.
 After one season as an assistant at UNC Wilmington, he was hired as the head coach of the Greensboro Swarm of the NBA G League, the affiliate of the Charlotte Hornets.
 On June 30, 2020, the Swarm did not extend Wolf's contract.

 On October 5, 2023, Wolf was hired as an assistant coach by the Wisconsin Herd of the NBA G League.

 Death

-Wolf died on September 26, 2024, at the age of 59.
+Wolf passed away on September 26, 2024, at the age of 59.